Rochester Lancers (MASL): History

 On August 2, 2014, team founder and CEO Salvatore Fantauzzo announced that the Lancers would not be playing in the 2014–15 season.
 Team captain (and Rochester Rhinos legend) Doug Miller intervened and offered to take over management of the team in order to permit the team to preserve its season.
 Miller later was named coach of the team, though he would continue to play.
 The team finished in 3rd place in the Eastern Division with a record of 10–10.
 The team made the playoffs but lost in the division finals to the Baltimore Blast.
 After the 2014/15 season the team went on a hiatus to hopefully resolve the NYS insurance issues.

 In 2017, Soccer Sam licensed his Lancers name & logo to the Rochester River Dogz of the (NPSL).
 The new Rochester Lancers ownership group included head coach Doug Miller, GM Marc Mandell, Asst GM Nick Mojsovski and CEO Salvatore 'Soccer Sam' Fantauzzo.
 Weeks later Fantauzzo joined the United Women's Soccer (UWS) and the Lady Lancers were born.
 Sal Galvano and Loren Inglese handled the team side.
 Ashley Maria King from the original Lancers handled the business side year one.
 In 2018, Kayla Klark Kent also from the original Lancers returned to help with the business side.
 Sal Galvano continued with the team in 2018 as the head coach with Brooke Barbuto as his player/assistant coach.

 The Lancers relaunched the indoor team for the 2018–19 season, playing in the Eastern Division of the M2 development league with home games in The Dome Center.
 The Lancers returned to Division 1 play as they re-joined the MASL for the 2019-20 season, winning only 1 game before competition was halted due to the COVID-19 pandemic.
 Plans to join the late-starting 2021 MASL season were cancelled in February, partly due to the Dome Center's use as a New York state COVID vaccination site.
+In 2022, M2 granted the Lancers a waiver of the league's 1,000-seat minimum arena capacity, allowing the team to temporarily take up residence at Total Sports Experience, as the Dome Center had by then abandoned general sports and was in the process of a brief (and ultimately failed) attempt to convert the arena into permanent pickleball court.
+When the M2 waiver ended, the Dome Center refused to allow the Lancers back (it leased the arena out to a lacrosse club year-round after the failed pickleball experiment), and Blue Cross Arena, the city's major indoor sports arena, had been monopolized by Terry Pegula, who refused to allow any team not owned by him from playing there, while Ritter Arena had too many conflicts with Rochester Institute of Technology.
+Main Street Armory had been closed indefinitely since 2023.
+With no viable arena, the Lancers were forced to fold.